The Shape of Thurston's Master Teapot: Quadractic maps, iterated function systems, and renormalization

-The \emph{attractor} or \emph{limit set} $\Lambda_z$ of this IFS is defined to be the unique fixed, nonempty, compact set $S \subset \mathbb{C}$ such that $S = f_z(S) \cup g_z(S)$.
-The existence and uniqueness of $\Lambda_z$ is a consequence of the contraction mapping principle.
+The \emph{attractor} or \emph{limit set} $\Lambda_z$ of this IFS is defined to be the unique fixed, nonempty, compact set $S \subset \mathbb{C}$ such that $S = f_0^z(S) \cup g_1^z(S)$.
+The existence and uniqueness of this attractor and statements of some of its fundamental properties are due to Hutchinson \cite{Hutchinson}.
+It is straightforward to see that: